wwoast/constantina/docs/INSTALL.md

 Constantina's webserver configuration is oriented around one major principle: As an authenticated user on Constantina, or as a content-writer, _the `public` and `private` directories should appear to be merged_.
-There are two strategies for doing this.
+There are two solutions for doing this.

  * **Private/Secure**: Requests for `private/` files get directed through Constantina
-   * Use this if you want a private blog or forum
+   * Use this if you have a private blog or forum
  * **Public/Open**: The webserver redirects to `private/` files directly
-   * Use this if you want a public site without user accounts or authentication
+   * Use this if you have a public site without user accounts or authentication

 Regardless of Constantina's application config, either of these solutions will work.
 Be aware that **using the Public/Open config makes your files